i-salameh95/IoT_Phase2/DEMO_GUIDE.md

 ## 💡 Key Points to Emphasize

 1. **Edge Processing**: Happens BEFORE gateway, reduces bandwidth, improves reliability
+2. **Designated Sensor Edge**: SpO2 can be processed at the sensor tier before gateway
-2. **ML-Based Decisions**: Uses trained models for health status prediction
+3. **ML-Based Decisions**: Uses trained models for health status prediction
-3. **Actuator Response**: Automatic response to health conditions
+4. **Actuator Response**: Automatic response to health conditions
-4. **Data Warehouse**: All data stored in MongoDB for analysis
+5. **Data Warehouse**: All data stored in MongoDB for analysis
-5. **Real-Time Dashboard**: Live updates of vital signs and system status
+6. **Real-Time Dashboard**: Live updates of vital signs and system status
-6. **Emergency Handling**: Automatic detection and response to critical conditions
+7. **Emergency Handling**: Automatic detection and response to critical conditions

 ---